Shopify/packwerk/RESOLVING_VIOLATIONS.md

 If not, find a better place for it to live.

-Otherwise, follow the guide for eliminating [Privacy Violations](#privacy-violations) or [Dependency Violations](#dependency-violations).
+Otherwise, follow the guide for eliminating [Dependency Violations](#dependency-violations).

-### Privacy Violations
-💡  Packwerk thinks something is a privacy violation if you're referencing a constant, class, or module defined in the private implementation (i.e. not the public folder) of another package.
-We care about these because we want to make sure we only use parts of a package that have been exposed as public API.

-An explicit and implementation-hiding public API is a cornerstone of well-modularized code.

 #### Use Existing Public Interface
 ❔ Does the package you're using expose public API in its public folder that supports your use case?